shivanidoshi26/Interactive-Lab-Hub/Lab 6/README.md

 We came up with this idea together after lots of brainstorming, so we hope you enjoy!
 Here is the link to her repo: https://github.com/Rpoddar1953/Interactive-Lab-Hub/tree/Spring2021/Lab%206.

-I would also like to mention that I used the beloved song Disco Inferno by The Trammps as the background song to one of our videos (we do not own the rights to this song).
+I would also like to mention that I used the beloved song Disco Inferno by The Trammps as the background song to one of our videos (we do not own the rights to this song: https://www.youtube.com/watch?v=A_sY2rjxq6M).
 I used this song because it was the only one that came to mind when I think back to my DDR days.
 I hope it was soothing.

 ## Introduction